CRTejaswi/resources/Basics/Readme.md

-This section is dedicated to programs for a first course in VLSI.;
+This section is dedicated to programs for a first course in VLSI;
-Use of µwind & Xilinx ISE has been made.;
+Use of µwind & Xilinx ISE has been made;
- "Reference" provides a list of practicals for such a course along with some VHDL codes.;
+ "Reference" provides a list of practicals for such a course along with some VHDL codes;
 Refer:;
  [Tutorial-Link][1]:;
  Books:;